-GA2.1 Announcing the RBF
+GA2.1 Announcing the RBF ▲

-If the team decide to trigger the RBF for a scoring element after the fishery assessment is announced (FCP Section 7.10); this will require additional communication to stakeholders prior to the site visit.
+If the team decide to trigger the RBF for a scoring element after the fishery assessment is announced (FCP Section 7.10), the team should ensure there is additional communication to stakeholders prior to the site visitat that time.
 If it is not clear whether a scoring element meets criteria in Section 5.2, the team should announce the possibility of using the RBF at the fishery announcement stage.
 In this case, and to improve efficiency of the assessment process, the CAB should announce use of the RBF at fishery announcement, in the Announcement Comment Draft Report, and plan the site visit as if it were an RBF assessment as set out in the Toolbox.
 If information is found at the site visit that indicates the RBF is not necessary, the fishery may proceed with a non-RBF assessment for this scoring element.